Wil Sakowski at Sakowski Motors builds cars for a living and keeps his shop stocked with r

 The do-it-yourself, non-professional hobbyist must also realize and understand that the use of respirators will only reduce the exposure to airborne contaminants; it will never completely eliminate exposure.
 Their effectiveness is dependant upon many factors, including the selection of the proper cartridge or filter, filter efficiency, the fit of the facepiece, and the airborne contaminant concentrations.
 It is also extremely important to read, understand, and follow the user instructions included with each respirator facepiece, cartridge, and filter for do-it-yourself, non-professional hobbyist applications.

 Gary can work in comfort and with peace of mind while grinding, sanding, and buffing.
-For this job, he wore a 3M 07185 and valved N95 disposable filtering facepiece respirator, designed for extended wear and comfort.
-It features a Cool Flow valve for easier breathing.
+For

 When selecting respiratory protection for occupational use, employers are required to evaluate the levels of airborne contaminants.
 It's unlikely that a hobbyist would be equipped to monitor their exposure levels.
 Using sight, taste, or smell to determine hazard levels is unreliable, since many hazardous airborne contaminants cannot be seen, tasted, or smelled.
 3M strongly recommends that the application of many types of paints be left to professionals.
 One example is two-part urethane paints, which contain un-reacted isocyanates and should not be applied by the do-it-yourself, non-professional hobbyist.